Do Prokaryotes Have Cell Walls? A Deep Dive into Prokaryotic Structure and Function

 -

 Environmental Adaptations: The composition of the cell wall allows prokaryotes to thrive in a vast range of environments, from the human gut to hydrothermal vents.
-For instance, some archaeal cell walls contain components that provide protection against high temperatures, extreme pH, or high salinity.
+Here's a good example: some archaeal cell walls contain components that provide protection against high temperatures, extreme pH, or high salinity.

 Frequently Asked Questions (FAQ)